 We've heard from some consumers that after placing a credit freeze, it's affected their insurance premiums.
 If you get an adverse action notice from your personal auto, homeowner, condo, mobile and manufactured home and/or renter insurance company telling you your premiums are going up because you froze your credit, file a complaint with our office.
 We will find out if your company can do that.
 Regardless, the company must:

 The federal government passed a protective law (15 U.S.C. § 1681) in 2018 that does not allow credit reporting agencies to charge you for placing a security credit freeze on your credit report.
 The new law also allows insurance companies to review your credit report for underwriting insurance purposes without lifting the security freeze.

 Here are some frequently asked questions we've received from consumers on this issue:

 What is the difference between no hit, no score and a credit freeze?

-Why does the insurance commissioner allow insurance companies to use consumers’ credit scores?
+Why do insurance companies use consumers’ credit scores?

-Insurers are not required to use credit scores, but most do.
+Insurers are not required to use credit scores when setting rates, but most do.
 If they do, they must check consumers’ credit scores every three years for two reasons: